Aims and Objectives for Master’s Dissertations

-This blog will look at writing an ‘Aim’ statement and ‘Objectives’ for a Master’s thesis, but should also be helpful for final year projects at undergraduate level.
+Aims and Objectives for Master’s Dissertations.
+This blog will look at writing an ‘Aim’ statement and ‘Objectives’ for a Master’s thesis.
+It should also be helpful for final year projects at undergraduate level.

 Here is a short video clip on writing the Aims and Objectives.